AEBilgrau/GMCM/README.md

 Run `news(package = "GMCM")` to view the latest changes of GMCM or visit [here](http://AEBilgrau.github.io/GMCM/news).

 For previous versions of **GMCM**, visit the old [releases at GitHub](https://github.com/AEBilgrau/GMCM/releases) or the [archive at CRAN.](https://cran.r-project.org/src/contrib/Archive/GMCM/)

+## Usage
+As noted above, the usage of GMCM comes in two different applications; one general and one special.

+#### Special GMCMs
+An example of using the package to fit special GMCMs for meta analysis of is described here `vignette("usage-example-special-model")`.
+This model is a specific special case of the general GMCMs.

+#### General GMCMs
+An example of unsupervised clustering using the package is found with `vignette("usage-example-general-model")` for general purposes.

+#### Shiny
+The package also provides a graphical user interface via Shiny for both its uses.
+See `vignette("usage-shiny-graphical-interface")`.

 ## References